HrcanJan/Hr-an_105298_feippds/README.md

 shared.barrier2.wait()
 ```

 Next, one savage after the other comes in to get a portion of the serving.
 If the pot is empty, they will wake up the cook and the cook will start to fill the pot.
-There are two **mutexes** here, one that locks the critical area when one savage enters it, to prevent others from entering until the savage has finished filling up his plate:
+There are two **mutexes** here, one that locks the critical area when one savage enters it, to prevent others from entering until the savage has finished filling up his plate.
+It takes 2 seconds (```sleep(2)```) for a savage to fill up their plate.
+A savage will eat their food for 4 seconds (```sleep(4)```) and then get back to waiting behind the aformentioned barrier:
 ```python
 shared.mutex2.lock()
 print(f"Savage {i} is first in queue to take their portion.
 Remaining portions: {shared.servings} / {NUM_POT}")